apache/dolphinscheduler/docs/docs/en/guide/parameter/context.md

 When defining an upstream node, if there is a need to transmit the result of that node to a dependency related downstream node.
 You need to set an `OUT` direction parameter to [Custom Parameters] of the [Current Node Settings].
 At present, we mainly focus on the SQL and shell nodes to pass parameters downstream.

+The value of upstream parameter can be updated in downstream node in the same way as [setting parameter](#create-a-shell-task-and-set-parameters).

+Upstream parameter will be override when defining parameter with the same name in downstream node.

 > Note: If there are no dependencies between nodes, local parameters cannot be passed upstream.

 ### Example